Skip to main content

 J / P Structured vs Spontaneous

-Each question presents a behavioral spectrum with two opposing traits.
-You rate your cat on a 1-5 scale:
+Each question gives you a spectrum between two cat behaviors.
+You pick where your cat falls on a 1-5 scale:

-For each dimension, scores from 4 questions are summed, resulting in a range of 4-20.
-A threshold of 12 determines the letter:
+For each dimension, the 4 question scores are added up, giving a range of 4-20.
+The midpoint (12) determines the letter:

-The percentage shown in results indicates how strongly your cat leans toward one side of each dimension.
+The percentage in your results shows how strongly your cat leans toward one side -- 90% means a clear preference, 55% means your cat is pretty balanced on that dimension.

 4 Scientific Foundation

-PurrJung draws inspiration from established frameworks in both human and animal personality psychology:
+PurrJung draws on established research in both human and animal personality psychology:

 The Feline Five